 July 2014 began a 10 month process of seeking God’s will in a potential reunification with Wheaton Evangelical Free Church – yes, back where it all began!
 In April of 2015 there was an overwhelmingly positive vote from both congregations to become one church again and the Wheaton Campus of The Compass Church was official.

-Our church isn't just a building in four locations, it's a community.
+Our church isn't just a building, it's a community.

 Over the history of our church, we have moved, expanded, added locations, and evolved.
 We have sought to remain flexible so we may be responsive to God's calling on this church - all the while refusing to compromise about the truth found in the Bible.
 God has been faithful and is at work in the lives of ordinary men and women who are doing some extraordinary things in Jesus' name here at The Compass Church.

-We'd love to join you in your faith journey and help you grow To Love Him More, So More Love Him as our mission states.
+We'd love to join you in your faith journey and help you grow in Helping People Find & Follow God as our mission states.